 If your budget is holding you back from advancing your career, fear not!
 There are plenty of recognized scholarships out there specifically for nurses going back to school.
-So to add to the W. Cary Edwards School of Nursing list of scholarships, here are nine more scholarship ideas for nursing students to consider applying for.
+So to add to the W. Cary Edwards School of Nursing list of scholarships, here are eight more scholarship ideas for nursing students to consider applying for.

 The ENA Foundation has awarded over $2 million dollars in the past 22 years to students pursuing RN to BSN programs in emergency nursing.
 These scholarships and grants are offered to nursing students who generally do not receive funding from their hospitals to support their education.

 Applicants need not be members of DAR to apply for the organization’s nursing scholarships.
 However, students must be enrolled in an accredited nursing program to be eligible.

 Through its “Campaign for Nursing’s Future,” Johnson & Johnson’s DiscoverNursing.com website offers over 369 scholarships on the national and state level, broken down by program.

 Begun as a grant for an Emmy-Award winning director to encourage nurses to remain in the profession, Cherokee Uniforms created the “A Nurse I Am” film scholarship program.
 Winners are selected based upon the essays they write in response to the inspirational nurses’ film, which features realistic nurse-patient interactions and candid interviews about the lives of nurses.

 For over 25 years, the makers of TYLENOL® have awarded over $8 million dollars in scholarships to well deserving students pursuing careers in healthcare.
 Applicants are asked to write two, 500-word essays demonstrating leadership, academic excellence and dedication to their career.